MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-add-alert-transact-sql.md

 #### [ @delay_between_responses = ] *delay_between_responses*

-The wait period, in seconds, between responses to the alert. *@delay_between_responses*is **int**, with a default of `0`, which means there is no waiting between responses (each occurrence of the alert generates a response).
+The wait period, in seconds, between responses to the alert. *@delay_between_responses* is **int**, with a default of `0`, which means there is no waiting between responses (each occurrence of the alert generates a response).
 The response can be in either or both of these forms:

-- One or more notifications sent through e-mail or pager.
+- One or more notifications sent through e-mail or pager

-- A job to execute.
+- A job to execute

 By setting this value, it is possible to prevent, for example, unwanted e-mail messages from being sent when an alert repeatedly occurs in a short period of time.